 Fundamental principles and concepts of chemistry.
 Prerequisites: 201.
 C- or better in 201 or consent of instructor.
 202 offered each spring.

 Introduction to modern analytical chemistry with emphasis on ionic equilibria.
 Prerequisite: 202.
 Offered each fall.

 Principles of the design and use of modern electronic instrumentation in the chemistry laboratory with emphasis on spectral, electroanalytical and chromatographic instrumentation.
 Prerequisites: 301 and 321 or consent of instructor.
 Corequisites: 322 and 380 or consent of instructor.
 Offered each spring.

 Fundamentals of aliphatic and aromatic chemistry including mechanisms, syntheses, stereochemistry, and spectroscopy.
-Prerequisites: 202 (grade of C- or better); 311(grade of C- or better) for 312.
-311 offered each fall; 312 offered each spring.
+Prerequisites: 202 (grade of C- or better); 311(grade of C- or better).
+312 offered each spring.

 An introduction to the fundamental principles of biochemistry and the application of chemical principles to biological problems.
 Topics include the structure and function of proteins, nucleic acids, carbohydrates, lipids as well as the major catabolic and biosynthetic pathways.
 Prerequisite: Biology 102 and Chemistry 312 (grade of C- or better) or the consent of the instructor.
 Offered each spring.

 Classical thermodynamics and its applications in chemistry.
 Prerequisites: 202, physics 102 or 106; math 156, 162 or 166; or consent of instructor.
 Offered each fall.

 Kinetic molecular theory, mass transport, experimental and theoretical chemical kinetics.
 Prerequisites: 202, physics 102 or 106, math 156, 162, or 166.
 Corequisite: enrollment in 304 and 380.
 Or consent of instructor.
 Offered each spring.